 This is the God who is with us, who is on our side!

-David cries out to Him, our fortress and our deliverer, from the depths of hurt and despair.
-The humble cry!
+David cries out to Him – our fortress and our deliverer – From the depths of hurt and despair.
+This is a humble cry!

 And God answers.